emptybraces/Blender-MyBestPieMenuEver/README.md

 ### [POSE mode]

-- Quickly switch to showing bone layer group.
+- (Quickly switch to showing bone layer group.)
-- Wiggle2: Shortcut ResetPhysics.
+- (If installed) Wiggle2: Shortcut ResetPhysics.
-- AutoRigPro: Snap FKIKs of four limbs in one click.
+- (If installed) AutoRigPro: Snap FKIKs of four limbs in one click.

 #
 Selection history